 List of electric vehicles in Australia

-Here is a list of the most prominent electric vehicles available to buy in Australia in 2019, listed in alphabetical order:
+Here is a list of the most prominent electric vehicles available to buy in Australia, listed in alphabetical order:

 - BMW i3/i3s

 - Kia Niro EV